cscart/docs/api/index.rst

 Get Data
 --------

-In order to get object data, send a GET HTTP request to the URL that refers to the according object.
+To get object data, send a GET HTTP request to the URL that refers to the according object.

 Request Example
 """""""""""""""